 The IABC Fellow designation is the highest honor we bestow on our members.
-Becoming a Fellow denotes a body of achievement by a communicator who has had a significant impact not only on her or his organization and IABC, but also on the communication profession at large.
+Becoming a Fellow denotes a body of achievement by a communicator who has had a significant impact not only on their organization and IABC, but also on the communication profession at large.

 Learn about the 2019 Fellows

 Click below to view the 2019 Fellow’s Award press release.